westbaykayak/westbaykayak.github.io/index.md

 ![Photo of our launch point](Kayak%20Club.jpg "Launching from the pontoon by the boathouse")

-The club meets every Tuesday at 6pm in West Bay.
+The club meets every Tuesday at 6pm (aiming to be on the water by 6:30) in West Bay.

 A session costs £15 and membership is £40 per year if after a couple of sessions you decide to keep coming.